moira-alert/doc/source/installation/webhooks_scripts.rst

 Moira has two special kinds of senders: webhooks and scripts.

 Script runs an executable on the same machine that runs notifier instances.
 Webhook makes POST requests to a specified URL.
 Scripts and webhooks are a flexible way to add integrations with services that are not supported in Moira natively.

-You may even want to add several different scripts for users to choose from.
+You may want to add several different scripts for users to choose from.
 Next section describes how to implement this.

 Scripts